TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 *Table-Configuration-Array* (shortly *TCA*).

 .. tip::
-   You find the documentation for the *Table-Configuration-Array* in the :ref:`TCA Reference <t3tca:start>`
+   You find the documentation for the *Table-Configuration-Array* in the :doc:`TCA Reference <t3tca:Index>`

 Within the Extension we can access the data transparently by the repositories.
 "Transparently" means that we don't have to think about the *type*